impnguyen/climo/README.md

 # climo
-"climo" is the abbreviation for **Cli**ent**M**onitoring.
+"climo" is the abbreviation for **Cli**ent**Mo**nitoring.
 It is an abap logging service for client monitoring.
 This solution was build with cds, bopf and the odata protocol.

 ## purpose
 This service was build to log a variety of message types like